 The traditional fruit cake with ivory and white icing consists of 8 tiers and 17 cakes.
 It is decorated with the national emblems of rose, thistle, shamrock and daffodil and the crowned cypher of The Duke and Duchess.
 Cairns and her team showed up at Buckingham Palace to start building the eight-tier fruitcake in March.

 The decoration also includes flower garlands, bows, oak leaves and acorns inspired by the architectural details of the Picture Gallery at Buckingham Palace.
 In total, the decoration incorporates 900 delicate sugar-paste flowers to decorate the couple’s wedding cake.
 The Joseph Lambeth technique is derived from a style of decorating that was popular in England where chefs and decorators would use a lot of intricate piping to create 3-D scrollwork, leaves, flowers, and other decoration on a cake.
 The Lambeth Method is still popular today and is frequently used by wedding cake designers and decorators to create ornate wedding cakes.
-A cake decorated in the Lambeth Method and accented with fresh fruit or flowers is the wedding cake of choice for anyone who wants a traditional looking, elegant wedding cake.
+A cake decorated in the Lambeth Method and accented with fresh fruit or flowers is the wedding cake of choice for anyone who wants a traditional-looking, elegant wedding cake.

 A team of 8 worked on the cake for a period of two months and the royal pastry chefs Kathryn Boyden and Jane Fisher made the sugar lily-of-the-valley on top of the cake.
 The two top tiers were reserved for future use, as is the tradition, and the third tier was sliced and served to guests.

-A further 17 sugar flowers, that had special meaning to the couple, were added, including sweet william and myrtle, which symbolises love and marriage.
-Cairns was also given a piece of lace from The Duchess’ wedding dress (unbeknownst to Cairns at the time) which was copied on to the cake itself.
+A further 17 sugar flowers, that had special meaning to the couple, were added, including sweet William and myrtle, which symbolises love and marriage.
+Cairns was also given a piece of lace from The Duchess’ wedding dress (unbeknownst to Cairns at the time) which was copied onto the cake itself.
 About the designer, Palace said, “Fiona was chosen for her creative style and beautifully crafted handmade cakes using traditional British ingredients.
-Her business started 25 years ago on her kitchen table, is now based in a state of the art bakery in Leicestershire, the heart of the English countryside.”
+Her business started 25 years ago on her kitchen table, is now based in a state-of-the-art bakery in Leicestershire, the heart of the English countryside.”

 Talking about her experience of designing a Royal wedding cake Cairns said, “In many ways, I would say that Kate designed her wedding cake because she knew very clearly what she wanted and did not want,” Cairns says.
 “The ideas came from her, we had meetings with her, and the brief was from Kate.”